A Unified Single-loop Alternating Gradient Projection Algorithm for Nonconvex-Concave and Convex-Nonconcave Minimax

 It is worth mentioning the most general nonconvex-nonconcave minimax problems, i.e., $f(x,y)$ is nonconvex w.r.t. $x$ and nonconcave w.r.t $y$.
 It should be noted that it is unclear whether a stationary point exists or not for solving these general minimax problems.
-Most recent work aimed at defining a notion of goodness or developing new practical algorithms for reducing oscillations and speeding up the convergence of gradient dynamics \cite{Adolphs,Daskalakis18,Heusel,Hsieh2018,Mazumdar}.
+Most recent works aimed at defining a notion of goodness or developing new practical algorithms for reducing oscillations and speeding up the convergence of gradient dynamics \cite{Adolphs,Daskalakis18,Heusel,Hsieh2018,Mazumdar}.
 The convergence results for all these algorithms hold either in local region or asymptotically and hence can not imply the global convergence rate.
 Recently, Flokas et al.~\cite{Flokas} analyze the GDA algorithm for nonconvex-nonconcave Zero-Sum Games, i.e., $\mathcal{X}=\mathbb{R}^n$ and $\mathcal{Y}=\mathbb{R}^m$.
-Lin et al.~\cite{Lin2018} propose a proximal algorithm to solve a special case of the nonconvex-nonconcave minimax problem, where the function $f(x,y)$ satisfies a generalized monotone variational inequality condition (see \cite{DangLan12-1}), and show its convergence to stationary points. \cite{Nouriehed} studies a special class of nonconvex-nonconcave minimax problem, in which $f(x,\cdot)$ satisfies the Polyak-{\L}ojasiewic(PL) condition.
+Lin et al.~\cite{Lin2018} propose a proximal algorithm to solve a special case of the nonconvex-nonconcave minimax problem, where the function $f(x,y)$ satisfies a generalized monotone variational inequality condition (see \cite{DangLan12-1}), and show its convergence to stationary points.
+Nouriehed et al.~\cite{Nouriehed} study a special class of nonconvex-nonconcave minimax problems, in which $f(x,\cdot)$ satisfies the Polyak-{\L}ojasiewic(PL) condition.